top of page

 Application deadline: Applications typically close in February.

 Washington University’s Young Scientist Program (YSP) aims to increase the participation of students from historically excluded groups in science.
-Its Summer Focus is an 8-week summer research program for rising high school students in the Greater St. Louis area.
 The program accepts 16–18 students each year.
 If accepted, you will be paired with a mentor and tutor, who are usually graduate students, post-doctoral associates, and laboratory staff.
-The mentor will work one-on-one with you on a biomedical research project in the laboratory, while the tutor will offer the support you need for your research.
-You also get to take two courses, one for strengthening your science communication skills, and the other for enhancing college readiness.
-Overall, you will be expected to work 40 hours a week.
-The program ends with a symposium where you will share your research findings with your mentor, tutor, labmates, and others invited to the event.
+The mentor will work with you on a biomedical research project in the laboratory, while the tutor will offer the support you need for your research.
+You will also take two courses, one for strengthening your science communication skills and the other for enhancing college readiness.
+The program ends with a symposium where you will share your research findings with your mentor, tutor, labmates, and others.
+You can check out past participants’ profiles and projects here

 One other option - Lumiere Research Scholar Program